south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 #### Try it out
 * Save the file and go to your desktop where you can see the folder `quidditch-cup`.
 Click into it and right-click on the `index.html` and open with Chrome (or whatever browser you have).
-* You should see our `Quidditch Cup` application, however clicking on _new game_ shouldn't do anything yet.
+* You should see our `Quidditch Cup` application.
+* Clicking on the _new game_ button shouldn't do anything yet.

 ### 2. Download and add the supporting files we will need to your project folder
 Download the images we will use in our game: